armahmood/wis-td-experiments/README.md

 #References

 Mahmood, A. R., Sutton, R. S. (2015).
 Off-policy learning based on weighted importance sampling with linear computational complexity.
-In Proceedings of the 31st Conference on Uncertainty in Artificial Intelligence, Amsterdam, Netherlands.
+In *Proceedings of the 31st Conference on Uncertainty in Artificial Intelligence*, Amsterdam, Netherlands.